SilkRose/Pony/stories/script-kitty/script-kitty.md

 Nudging the mouse, the computer woke up and the screen turned on.
 She laid on the keyboard opening a terminal to check out the school's intranet.

-Scanning for computers on the network she finds hundreds of devices: every PC in the computer lab, every teacher's PC, the administrator's PCs, every student's phone that was left on, and every wireless access point.
+Scanning for computers on the network she finds hundreds of devices: every PC in the computer labs, every teacher's PC, the administrator's PCs, every student's phone that was left on, and every wireless access point.

 Seeing all these devices gives her an idea.